 You must report all police contact to your probation officer within 24 hours of contact.
 (Messages left with probation will be considered contact) Police/Law Enforcement contact includes any sort of interaction with law enforcement personnel, including outside Probation/Parole agencies.
+Must present DUI Court Contact Card to law enforcement upon contact.
 Contact could include, but is not limited to: Being asked for ID by law enforcement, being a passenger in a vehicle that is contacted by law enforcement, being involved in a crime event or collision where law enforcement respond, or being questioned by law enforcement personnel as a suspect, victim and/or witness to a criminal act.